bonsai-rx/machinelearning-examples/examples/LinearDynamicalSystems/Kinematics/ModelOptimizationForagingMouse/README.md

 The code for this repo can be found [here](https://github.com/bonsai-rx/machinelearning-examples/tree/main/examples/LinearDynamicalSystems/Kinematics/ModelOptimizationForagingMouse).

 In the following example, you can see how the parameters of the Kalman Filter can be automatically optimized to infer the kinematics of a mouse behaving in a foraging arena.
 This example is an extension to the [Foraging Mouse example](https://github.com/bonsai-rx/machinelearning-examples/tree/main/examples/LinearDynamicalSystems/Kinematics/ForagingMouse) in which the parameters of the model are optimized by learning the parameters of the model over small batches of training data.

+### Instructions

+Ensure you have Bonsai 2.9 installed on your system.
+You will also need to have the [uv Python environment manager](https://docs.astral.sh/uv/) installed.
+You can bootstrap the Python environment by running `uv sync` in the example directory.

 ### Dependencies